California dairy industry: History

 A Californio rancher takes in cattle, a duty that would begin the process of the California Hide Trade.

 In 1769, the Spanish brought the first 200 cows to California.
 The cows provided them a source of meat and milk to make butter.
 The California gold rush fueled demand for dairy, which until then was scarce, expensive and shipped from the East coast or Chile.
 Thereafter dairy cows were imported.

 In 1857, the first commercial California dairy was founded and the leading dairy was located in Point Reyes, thanks to the first large scale dairy ranch operation by the Steele Brothers who bought an 18,000 acre ranch in San Mateo County and later a larger ranch in San Luis Obispo County, and the Laird brothers.
 Temperate climate and long seasons for grass growing in the coastal areas, particularly in San Luis Obispo, Sonoma county and Humboldt County, California benefited the development of the dairy industry.
 By 1860, California already had about 100,000 milk cows.

 In 1870s cultivatation of alfalfa with irrigated water began in San Joaquin Valley and local production of butter and cheese equaled consumption; by 1880 there were already 210,000 milk cows in California.

+In the late 1880s, many dairy farms in Marin county were owned or operated by the local Portuguese community.

 In 1889, California's first creamery was founded in Ferndale, California in Humboldt County, which became the leading dairy county.

 In the 1880s, a popular local cheese was commercialized by David Jacks (businessman) and became known as Monterey Jack.

 By 1892, attorneys Oscar L. Shafter and his brother James McMillan Shafter owned a dairy farm in Marin County, California, described as one of the largest ranches in the world—over 23,000 acres.
 They were the first to brand their butter to protect it from counterfeiting.